ulissesemuman/EmulatorExtensionHelper/README.md

 This project is licensed under the **MIT License**, which means:
 > You may use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software — must be provided with the original copyright notice and attribution to the developer are included.

-## Contribution
+## 🤝 Contribution

-PRs are welcome!
-Please ensure all `lang.T(...)` messages are localized using the existing JSON structure.
+Contributions, suggestions, and translations are welcome (please ensure all `lang.T(...)` messages are localized using the existing JSON structure)!
+Feel free to fork the project or open issues to report bugs or request features.

 ---